cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 The coming three weeks you will create a client side web app during this course.
 Based upon data from the API of your chosen user story, you design, build and test a prototype in three iterations.
 You write as much vanilla code as possible, and avoid to use frameworks or libraries as much as possible - with the exception of a micro library if neccessary.

-## Method

-16 hours have been scheduled to work on this course this week (Monday and Tuesday).
-Try to plan your work well!
-In the meantime, progress is monitored in standup meetings and classroom meetings.
-Your code will be reviewed at Friday.
-Any issues will be placed in your GitHub repository.

 ### This week: ‘Hello API’ 🐒

 Pick an user story.
 Design the interface.
 Retrieve data from the chosen API and render structured content in the interface.